github/semantic/semantic-parse/README.md

 # semantic-ast

-This package has two goals:

-1. Develop a library that will produce ASTs;
-2. Provide a command line tool that will output ASTs in supported formats.
+This package provides a command line tool that will output ASTs in supported formats.

 #### CLI